Producers at Colorado Farm Show look to emerging markets to increase their profitability | TheFencePost.com

 “There is a little more labor involved but you get a better price,” he said.

-Growers also need to be organic certified and may have go make some adjustments to their equipment.
+Growers also need to be organic certified and may have to make some adjustments to their equipment.

 “But the expense is outweighed by the premium price they can get for their product,” he said.